Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Major Point 3:** "The paper misrepresents the process by which PLATO will validate its exoplanet candidates.
 On page 2, in the left-hand column, starting at line 50, it refers to PLATO relying heavily on an initial validation process performed onboard.
 There is no validation performed on-board the spacecraft; the centroid data and/or double-aperture photometry data are collected onboard, but the validation is performed on-ground as part of the exoplanet data processing pipeline.
 The paper then states that the initial PLATO strategy for detecting false positives consisted only of computing centroid shift measurements.
 This is incorrect; other methods for detecting false positives were considered right from the start.
 It is more correct to say that centroid shift measurements were part of the initial false positive detection strategy, but the only additional data from the spacecraft that were considered (beyond the basic photometry).
 Similarly, section 6.2 states that nominal centroids are the strategy envisaged for 5% of the P5 sample, which is incorrect; other methods will be employed, with the centroids providing an additional discriminatory ability for those 5% of the targets.
 Furthermore, the paper also states that that current strategy to detect false positives is to use centroid shifts and/or double-aperture photometry.
 This is stated in the introduction (page 2, right-hand column) and in Section 4 (page 6, left-hand column).
 While they will be important, these methods will form only part of the false positive identification strategy for the mission, which will also use a range of other techniques.
 The description of the role that centroids and double-aperture photometry play in candidate validation should be updated to more accurately represent both the history here, and what will be done"

 **Response:** We have made substantial revisions to correct these misconceptions:
 - Data collection vs validation distinction: We have clarified that centroid and double-aperture data are collected on-board for the majority of PLATO targets, but that validation analysis occurs on-ground

+RS-> "...for all type of light-curves.
+However, for targets for which the flux is computed on board, validation based on PLATO is at this stage only possible whenever centroid is also computed on board."

 - Historical accuracy: We have corrected the claim that centroids were the initial strategy, acknowledging that multiple false positive detection methods were considered from the beginning.
 - 5% allocation clarification: We cited the PLATO SciRD as the reference where it can be found that  5% of the P5 targets will have on-board nominal centroid measurements.
 We also mentioned that the focus of our work are the targets that will have their photometry obtained on-board, that is in fact the majority of PLATO targets.